Garbii1/ai-job-tracker/README.md

 *   **API Key Security:** Faced GitHub Push Protection blocks due to accidentally committing secrets.
     *   **Solution:** Ensured `.env` files were correctly added to `.gitignore`, removed tracked secrets using `git rm --cached`, amended the commit history (`git commit --amend`) before pushing, revoked the exposed keys, and relied on secure environment variable management on Render.
 *   **AI Integration Limits:** Hit OpenAI API quota limits (`429` errors) after exhausting free trial credits.
-    *   **Solution:** Added billing to OpenAI account with strict usage limits for continued functionality OR acknowledged the limitation in documentation for the free demo.
+    *   **Solution:** Acknowledged the limitation in documentation for the free demo.
 Implemented error handling in the frontend to display quota-related messages from the backend.
 *   **Deployment Configuration:** Required careful setup of Root Directories (`server` for Render, `client` for Vercel) and environment variables (`CLIENT_URL`, `VITE_API_BASE_URL`) for proper communication between the deployed frontend and backend.
     *   **Solution:** Followed platform documentation, set correct Root Directories, configured CORS on the backend via `CLIENT_URL`, and pointed the frontend to the backend API via `VITE_API_BASE_URL`.
 Debugged `npm start` script issues on Render.
 *   **Module/Import Errors:** Encountered `TypeError` and `ReferenceError` due to incorrect `module.exports` / `import` syntax or definition order.